ably/ably-dotnet/README.md

 ```
 - Token requests are issued by your servers and signed using your private API key.
 - This is the preferred method of authentication as no secrets are ever shared, and the token request can be issued to trusted clients without communicating with Ably.
-- Tokens issued using `tokenRequest` can only be used once by the client.
 e.g. ASP.Net server app
 ```csharp
 app.MapGet("/token", async() => {